Cincinnati Reds Hall of Fame and Museum: Past exhibits

-In 2010 The Hall featured a Pete Rose Exhibit, focusing on the playing career of baseball's all time hits leader, currently under a lifetime ban from baseball.
+In 2010 The Hall featured a Pete Rose Exhibit, focusing on the playing career of baseball's all time hits leader, during his life under a lifetime ban from baseball.
 Artifacts include: the bat and ball from hit 4192; balls from hits leading up to 4192; artifacts from the Crosley and Riverfront/Cinergy years; gloves that Rose wore playing outfield, 2nd base, 3rd base, and 1st base; a uniform shirt from Rose's High School (Western Hills – also the alma mater of major leaguers Don Zimmer, Eddie Brinkman, Russ Nixon, and others); baseball cards from Rose's career; Sports Illustrated covers of Rose; the "wall of balls" representing all 4256 of Rose's hits; and other items.

 In 2009 the museum launched its Crosley Field exhibit honoring the team's former ballpark.

 The Reds Hall of Fame unveiled a statue of Hall of Famer Johnny Bench on September 17, 2011.
 The statue of Bench, one of the stars of the Big Red Machine, features him in a throwing motion toward an imaginary second base.
 September 17, was the anniversary of Johnny Bench Night at Riverfront Stadium in 1983, when Bench hit a two-run, game tying home run in the third inning.